ALM-Rangers/generator-vsts-extension/generators/hub/templates/readme.md

-#Welcome to Visual Studio Team Services Extensions!
+﻿#Welcome to Visual Studio Team Services Extensions!

 ###Please note that version 3.0 contains changes that could break existing project structures.
 It also leverages TypeScript 2.0.
 ###This project template was put together to help you get started quickly with VSTS extension development.
 The following components are included: